Why Inference in Large Models Becomes Decomposable After Training: Conclusion

+As model sizes continue to grow, the system bottleneck is gradually shifting from the sheer number of parameters to the form of structural coupling and the efficiency of scheduling.
+If the structural differentiation already formed during training is ignored, simply enlarging the model scale will inevitably accumulate system complexity.
+By explicitly identifying and consolidating the effective structures that emerge during training in the post-training stage, one can improve system scalability, maintainability, and long-term evolutionary potential without sacrificing model capability.

-Accordingly, this work does not propose a new model architecture, but rather articulates a \emph{principle for the structural treatment of existing models}.
-By elevating the structures implicitly formed during learning to system-level objects, the focus of inference system design can shift from indiscriminate growth in parameter scale to a structure-centered paradigm of sustainable operation and evolution.
+Therefore, this work does not propose a new model architecture.
+Instead, it presents a structural treatment principle for existing models: elevating the implicitly formed structures of the learning process into system-level objects, so that the design focus of inference systems shifts from sheer scale expansion toward structural organization and sustainable operation.